23 Best Music Festivals In The USA

 Electric Forest (Rothbury, MI)

 Electric Forest is the type of festival that feels like wandering into a fantastical dream.
-It's more than just a music festival, it's an immersive experience complete with a magical forest waiting for visitors to explore every inch.
+It's more than just a music festival; it's an immersive experience complete with a magical forest waiting for visitors to explore every inch.
 Located in Rothbury, Michigan, Electric Forest kicked off back in 2011 as a more mystical alternative to other festival options on the market at the time.

 This four-day camping festival goes all night long with activities, shows, and so many out-of-the-box performances that you won't be able to look away from.
 While you shouldn't expect the nights at Electric Forest to be quiet, they will be filled with lots of welcome surprises.
-Electric Forest might not seem like it'd be a family-friendly spot, but it is actually an all-ages festival and you'll definitely see kiddos running around.
+Electric Forest might not seem like it'd be a family-friendly spot, but it is actually an all-ages festival, and you'll definitely see kiddos running around.
 If you do plan on hitting Electric Forest family-style, make sure you bring along the proper festival gear, like protective headphones, extra sunscreen, and plenty of water.

 Electric Daisy Carnival (Las Vegas, NV)

 The name of the game when it comes to electronic music festivals is Electric Daisy Carnival, also known as EDC.
-The title of this camping festival says it all — this one is 100% about the electronic music scene.
-Held at Las Vegas Motor Speedway, EDC is one of the classic festivals that's been around since the '90s rave scene and it's stuck for 30 years now.
-It's also one of those fests that have variations around the world, like in other states, Mexico, and even China.
+The title of this camping festival says it all — this one is 100% about the electronic music scene, although it is surprisingly low on daisies.
+Held at Las Vegas Motor Speedway, EDC is one of the classic festivals that's been around since the heady days of the '90s rave scene and it's stuck for 30 years now.
+It's also one of those extravaganzas with variations around the world, including incarnations in Mexico, Portugal, South Korea, and China.
+Every year, the lineup is stacked with more than 200 artists, and over half a million attendees descend on the speedway to partake in all the fun.

 Austin City Limits Music Festival (Austin, TX)

 At the Austin City Limits Music Festival, you can spend two separate weekends in October catching more than 100 high-energy sets.
 Every year, this Austin fall essential organizes nine different stages to accommodate the onslaught of talent.
-While most music festivals in America adhere to one general genre, Austin City Limits breaks the mold with its lineup and it entices an eclectic mix of guests to the party.
+While most music festivals in America adhere to one general genre, Austin City Limits breaks the mold with its lineup, and it entices an eclectic mix of guests to the party.

 Outside Lands (San Francisco, CA)